Skip to main content

 Every SteelR door is thermally broken as standard.
 There is no non-thermally-broken option in our catalogue.
 The engineering is built into the base profile.
 This is not the case with every steel door in the market, and it is worth confirming explicitly when comparing quotes from other suppliers.

-Alongside the thermal break, every SteelR door is PAS 24 certified, SR3 rated to BS EN 1627 Class 3, Secured by Design approved and FD30S fire and smoke rated.
-SR4 under LPS 1175 Issue 8 is available as a commercial-grade upgrade.
+Alongside the thermal break, every SteelR door is PAS 24:2022 certified, BS EN 1627:2011 RC4 single leaf, unglazed certified as Standard, Secured by Design approved and FD30S fire and smoke rated.
+LPS 1175 SR3 (Enhanced upgrade) and SR4 under LPS 1175 Issue 8 are available as Enhanced and Commercial-grade upgrade.
 The full specification is set out on the security specification page.

 Common Questions